corda/corda-runtime-os/wiki/Manual-Approval.md

 ## View current pre-auth group approval rules

 Viewing the current pre-auth approval rules is also similar to the method of viewing standard group approval rules.
-This is a GET endpoint which shows how the group is currently configured in terms of automatically approving registrations requests with a valid pre-auth token.
+This is a GET endpoint which shows how the group is currently configured in terms of automatically approving registration requests with a valid pre-auth token.

 <details>
 <summary>Bash</summary>